akhilsdeportfolio/construct_week_2/README.md

 <!-- <hr> -->
 - HTML , CSS
 - JAVASCRIPT
-- Browser LocalStorage for Frendend
+- Browser LocalStorage for Frontend
 - MongoDB as Database
 - Express , EJS for Backend